almaan/genetech/conda_environment.md

 you can activate it by running:

 ```
+# DO NOT RUN
 conda activate myenv
 ```

-Once the environment is activated, you can install a specific version of R which will just be accesible within this environment.
+Now that the environment is activated, you can install a specific version of R which will just be accesible within this environment.
 Same for R packages, anything you install here will only be accesible within the environment.